lumigo-io/java-tracer/README.md

 - `x-amz-security-token`
 - `Signature`
 - `Authorization`
-This behavior can be overridden by setting the `LUMIGO_SECRET_MASKING_REGEX` environment variable to a JSON array of regex patterns to match, e.g.: `[".+top.secret.+", ".pazzword.+"]`.
+This behavior can be overridden by setting the `LUMIGO_SECRET_MASKING_REGEX` environment variable to a JSON array of regex patterns to match, e.g.: `[".+top.secret.+", ".+pazzword.+"]`.

+#### Notes
-**Note:** providing a bad regex pattern (e.g., invalid JSON string) will result in an error and fallback to the default patterns.
+1. providing a bad regex pattern (e.g., invalid JSON string) will result in an error and fallback to the default patterns.
+2. Only values that are strings are redacted - objects, numbers etc. will stay intact even though their keys match the patterns.

 #### Escaping special characters
 When the patterns contain special characters such as double quotes (`"`) or backslashes (`\`), those should be escaped with a backslash (`\`).